Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 ```

 ### License Renewal
 To enable automatic license renewal `can_renew` must be set to true; you must also have set `polend` to be more than 60 seconds in the future or have set `duration_persist` to be more than 60.
-If this criteria is met then 60 seconds before the license is due to expire a request will be automatically to renew the license.
+If these criteria are met then 60 seconds before the license is due to expire a request will be made automatically to renew the license.
 Should a license renewal request fail, then it will be retried every 20 seconds until the license being renewed has expired.

 ### Default DRM policy
 It is possible to specify a default DRM policy that will be used when we receive a VUDRM token.
 For example if you wish for all licenses requested to default to caching the license, the default DRM policy would be `{ "liccache":"yes" }`, meaning a VUDRM token with the policy `{ "polend":"DD-MM-YYYY HH:mm:ss" }` would be the same as `{ "liccache":"yes", "polend":"DD-MM-YYYY HH:mm:ss" }`.
 The values in the default policy can be overridden by simply putting them in the policy you pass in the VUDRM token.
 For example if the default DRM policy was `{ "liccache":"yes" }` but you wanted a license to not be cached, the policy in the VUDRM token would be `{ "liccache":"no" }`.
 Any of the values listed above can be be set in the default DRM policy.